EduardoZepeda/coffee-bytes-hugo/content/posts/fine-tuning-de-un-modelo-de-inteligencia-artificial/index.en.md

 I used datasets from [HuggingFace](https://huggingface.co/datasets/#?), however it is important to **consider that pre-trained models that are freely available were probably trained using the same data, so if you decide to use them, don't expect to have a substantial improvement over normal model performance**, it would be best to use your own data or original content.

+Now we should have the data, what LLM should we use?

+### Fine-tuning data sources

 - [Awesome public datasets](https://github.com/awesomedata/awesome-public-datasets#?)
 - [Kaggle](https://kaggle.com#?)
 - [opendatainception](https://opendatainception.io/#?)